Reading at Northfield

 Our main scheme for phonics and early reading is Read Write Inc. Within this scheme children learn to read accurately and fluently with good comprehension.
 Throughout the programme children learn the English alphabetic code (the 150+ graphemes that represent the 44 speech sounds).
 They rapidly learn sounds and letters or groups of letters they need to represent them, and they use them to read words fluently.
 Alongside this they are taught high frequency words that are not phonically regular.
 All of these words and sounds are practised frequently.

 All children who do Read Write Inc are given a reading book to take home that is linked to what they are currently learning in school and is matched to the ability of individual children.

-Children are encouraged to read at home daily and each child has a planner to record this in.
+Children are encouraged to read at home for a minimum of 10 minutes each day and each child has a planner to record this in.
 We offer reward schemes for children who read at home, and for those who read more frequently.
-We believe this is a real motivator to encourage reading and learning at home.
+Each week one child in each class is presented with a 'Reader of the Week' certificate.